goetzi123/FleetChat/FleetChat_Twilio_Integration_Specification.md

-# FleetChat Twilio Integration Specification
+# FleetChat Twilio Integration Specification [DEPRECATED]

+## ⚠️ DEPRECATED NOTICE

+This document is deprecated as of July 18, 2025.
+FleetChat has been updated to remove Twilio SMS integration entirely in favor of direct WhatsApp onboarding.
+This document is preserved for historical reference only.

+**Current Implementation**: FleetChat now uses direct WhatsApp template messages for driver onboarding, eliminating the need for SMS integration, GDPR compliance, and Twilio dependencies.

+**See Instead**:
+- `FleetChat_Simplified_Architecture_Summary.md` for current architecture
+- `FleetChat_Complete_Tenant_Onboarding_Process.md` for updated onboarding process

+---

-## Overview
+## Overview [DEPRECATED]

-FleetChat requires Twilio SMS integration for driver onboarding, consent management, and emergency communication.
-Twilio serves as the primary SMS gateway for driver invitations, WhatsApp setup verification, and fallback communication when WhatsApp is unavailable.
+FleetChat previously required Twilio SMS integration for driver onboarding, consent management, and emergency communication.
+Twilio served as the primary SMS gateway for driver invitations, WhatsApp setup verification, and fallback communication when WhatsApp is unavailable.

 ## Integration Requirements